 To find your net price, deduct the scholarships and grants in your award from your Cost of Attendance.
 This amount will quickly make it apparent if you can afford the college or whether you need to look elsewhere.
 This is ultimately a personal decision, but one that should not be taken lightly.

-If you are going to take out student loans to fund part of your education, you must decide how much you want to borrow.
+If you are going to take out student loans to fund part of your education, you should decide how much you want to borrow.
 The Consumer Financial Protection Bureau (CFPB) recommends that you "try not to accumulate more total student debt than you expect to earn as a starting annual salary when you leave school".

-5. Accept Or Decline Awards
+5. Accept or Decline Awards

 Additionally, you might be able to appeal your financial aid award.
 If your family's financial circumstances (for e.g., job loss) have changed since you submitted the FAFSA, you should appeal your award.
 In most cases, the financial aid office will request supporting documents to support this change.
 The financial aid office will let you know what documents will satisfy this requirement.